BRIEF-Sunbird Yacht to acquire stake in Chengdu firm for 3.3 bln yuan

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it plans to raise up to 1.2 billion yuan in share private placement to fund Chengdu firm's projects, transaction fees
+* Says it plans to raise up to 1.2 billion yuan in private placement of shares to help fund the acquisition

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)